farag2/Sophia-Script-for-Windows/README.md

   * "Videos.
 * Uninstall UWP apps displaying friendly packages names with pop-up form written in [WPF](#Screenshots);
   * Dynamically generated UWP apps list installed for all users
+* Restore the default uninstalled UWP apps for current user displaying friendly packages names with pop-up form written in [WPF](#Screenshots);
+* The <kbd>Tab</kbd> completion for functions and their arguments by typing its' first letters
 * Disable Windows features displaying friendly packages names with pop-up form written in [WPF](#Screenshots);
 * Uninstall Windows capabilities displaying friendly packages names with pop-up form written in [WPF](#Screenshots);
 * Download and install the [HEVC Video Extensions from Device Manufacturer](https://www.microsoft.com/p/hevc-video-extensions-from-device-manufacturer/9n4wgh0z6vhq) from Microsoft server using <https://store.rg-adguard.net> parser to be able to open .heic and .heif formats;